stevejcl/dwarfium-scope-archive/README.md

 python dwarfium_scope_archive.py
   ```

-or use the build exe directly on windows
+or use the build DwarfiumScopeArchivebuild.exe directly on windows

 ## Chapter 4: Features